 When you think about how you’ll use your own harvested quinoa, three main categories determine what varieties you should grow:

 - Quinoa for salads and bowls: black and red varieties

 - Quinoa for baking and as a rice substitute: white varieties

 Now, quinoa is very versatile for culinary purposes, so these aren’t hard-and-fast rules—you can use white quinoa in a salad and red and black quinoa as a rice substitute.

 Start Growing Quinoa at Home

-With our Quinoa Collection, you’ll have everything you need to know about growing and enjoying this versatile food.
-From the history and background of the ‘mother of all grains’ to specific advice about soil requirements and fertilizer … from watering techniques to details about avoiding white mold … from easy-to-make and delicious recipes that will allow you to enjoy the fruits of your gardening labor to the nutritional benefits of quinoa—get it all in our Quinoa Collection!
+With our Quinoa Gardening Guide, you’ll have everything you need to know about growing and enjoying this versatile food.
+From the history and background of the ‘mother of all grains’ to specific advice about soil requirements and fertilizer … from watering techniques to details about avoiding white mold … from easy-to-make and delicious recipes that will allow you to enjoy the fruits of your gardening labor to the nutritional benefits of quinoa—get it all in our Quinoa Gardening Guide!